+Spring 2013 87% Met

+Fall 2013 100% Met

-Spring 2015 85% Met
+Spring 2014 96% Met

-Fall 2015 86% Met
+Fall 2014 92% Met

-Composite Score 85.5% Met
+Composite Score 93% Met

 Evidence of Programmatic Decisions (7.02.04) Based on the assessment results above, how is the program using the results to drive their curricular decisions?

-1) Data does not support any need for changes at this time based on current outcomes and assessments results.
-Will need another semester of use of the new rubric to consider any additional modifications or changes.

-REC 200 Inclusion and Diversity of Recreation, Sports and Park Administration application at their service learning placement, but only one semester of feedback did not provide sufficient response to determine if this additional instruction has fully impacted the students experience to date.

-1) Additional classroom exercises were created and added to facilitate techniques for

-- 1) No changes warranted at this time based on current outcomes and assessments results. - 7.03 Students graduating from the program shall be able to demonstrate entry-level knowledge about operations and strategic management/administration in parks, recreation, tourism and/or related professions.
+REC 190 Applied Social Recreation 1) Data does not support any need for changes at this time based on current outcomes and assessments results.
+REC 205 Concepts in Therapeutic Recreation 1) Although scores meet the desired threshold, written reports from students indicate a greater need on how to implement inclusive programming or activities.
+Additional classroom exercises will be created and added to facilitate techniques for application at their service learning placement sites in Spring 2015.
+REC 390 Recreation Programming 1) No changes warranted at this time based on current outcomes and assessments results. ☐ ABSENT ☐ EMERGING ☐ PRESENT This column for visitors use only 7.03 Students graduating from the program shall be able to demonstrate entry-level knowledge about operations and strategic management/administration in parks, recreation, tourism and/or related professions.
 Course Specific Learning Outcome: What is the learning outcome identified in the course syllabus that meets this standard?

-REC 328 Statistical Applications in Recreation, Sport, and Park Administration

-1) Demonstrate appropriate statistical applications for community and professional research activities.

-- 1) Design an evaluation/research/needs assessment tool for use in leisure services. - 2) Analyze and report data collected through appropriate instrumentation.
+REC 328 Statistical Applications in Recreation, Sport, and Park Administration 1) Demonstrate appropriate statistical applications for community and professional research activities.
+REC 330 Leisure Research Applications 1) Design an evaluation/research/needs assessment tool for use in leisure services.
+2) Analyze and report data collected through appropriate instrumentation.